8. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) - article 25: health

 Figure 8.5 – Text description

-- Notes: The data refers to unmet needs among persons with disabilities who required counselling services from a psychologist, psychiatrist, psychotherapist, or social worker in the last 12 months.
-Within this group, those who did not receive these supports, or received them but not in the appropriate amount, are defined as having their needs unmet.
+- Notes: The estimates above refer to unmet needs among persons with disabilities who required counselling services from a psychologist, psychiatrist, psychotherapist, or social worker in the last 12 months.
+Within this group, those who did not receive these services, or received some but not enough of them, are defined as having unmet needs.

 8.6 Receiving help or care for a long-term health condition or disability